10up/wp-content-connect/Readme.md

 #### Segment Args:

-- `type` (String) The unique type for the relationship you are querying.
-Should match a `type` from registering relationships.
+- `name` (String) The unique name for the relationship you are querying.
+Should match a `name` from registering relationships.
 - `related_to_post` (Int) Find items in the relationship related to this post ID.
 Cannot be used in the same segment as `related_to_user`.
 - `related_to_user` (Int) Find items in the relationship related to this user ID.
 Cannot be used in the same segment as `related_to_post`.